 - Appropriately evaluate, assess and manage cancer pain in order to improve patients’ quality of life

 - Model/demonstrate effective ways of communicating with patient and caregivers that will lead to improved patient and family care

 - Provide and administer an improved-upon psychosocial and spiritual care model that is administered to patients and families during this stage of their illness.

 Space is limited, so please register early by completing the registration form (pdf) and submitting it with payment according to instructions on the form.
-The bus will depart from MD Anderson Cancer Center at 8 a.m. sharp on each scheduled day; plan on arriving at the hospital no later than 7:30 a.m.
+The bus will depart from the John Mendelsohn Faculty Center, 1400 Holcombe Blvd, Houston, TX 77030 at 8 a.m. sharp on each scheduled day; plan on arriving at the hospital no later than 7:30 a.m.